-But, as always, there’s a tradeoff to video.
-On top of writing and producing your online videos, you need a place to actually put them.
-You might first think to upload them to your web host.
-For reasons we’ll get into, this usually isn’t the best idea.
+There’s a lot of value, but there’s also a tradeoff to video.
+Besides everything that goes into creating online videos, you need to figure out where to host them.
+You might choose to upload them to your web host.
+But this usually isn’t the best idea.

 Why You Need Video Hosting